Rand-ludtke/rand-dnd/content/Items/Cloak of birds.md

 **Wondrous Item (Cloak), Rare**

+### Appearance

+The **Cloak of Birds** is a flowing garment made of soft, lightweight material that seems to shimmer with faint, feather-like patterns when caught in the light.
+The cloak is predominantly a muted shade—gray, navy, or earthy brown—but iridescent colors subtly shift across the fabric as it moves.
+Along its edges, delicate embroidery of various birds in flight can be seen, as if they are circling the wearer.

+Hidden on the inner hem near the wearer’s lower back—a place rarely noticed—is a single embroidered dogwood flower, almost imperceptible to the casual observer.

 ### Description
 This cloak allows the user to store and summon birds from a dimensional storage that can only hold birds.
 The user can summon a maximum of **5 + 3x** birds at a time, based on their level.
 The user has limited control over the specific birds summoned, but their power increases with the user’s level.
 The cloak features a random chance for birds to possess unique modifiers, enhancing their abilities or adding whimsical flavor.